 There is an easier way to officially change your name.
 Go to Hitchswitch Name Change

-and choose your option.
-It costs $25-$50, but it's worth it since all you actually have to do is fill out one single form.
-Still have questions?
-Find answers to your most commonly asked questions here
+and choose from two options: the DIY print at home service or a full-service package, which includes a complete and printed out name-change application.
+It costs $25-$50, but it's worth it since all you actually have to do is fill out one single form and you'll have access to their customer service team who can help answer specific questions.
+Find answers to your most commonly asked name change questions here

 Wedding Planning Basics